 Quality assessment

 The modified Coleman methodology score (CMS) was employed to determine the quality of the included studies[14]: this has been used in a number of similar reviews[15-20].
-The studies were scored by all three authors: the inter-observer reliability of the scoring process was 0.92 (95%CI: 0.90–0.94).
+The studies were scored by all three authors: the inter-observer reliability of the scoring process was 0.92 (95% confidence interval (CI): 0.90–0.94).

 Statistical analysis

-Meta-analysis comparisons were performed on cohorts for the following variables: RRS, RTS, rate of fracture union, time to fracture union.
+Meta-analysis comparisons were performed on cohorts for the following variables: RRS, RTS, rate of fracture union and time to fracture union.
 These were processed using RevMan Version 5.3 (The Cochrane Group).
-To assess comparisons between dichotomous data, risk ratios (RRs), with a random effects model, were utilised.
-To assess comparisons between continuous data, mean differences (MDs), with a random effects model, were utilised.
+To assess comparisons between dichotomous data, risk ratios (RRs) with a random effects model were utilised.
+To assess comparisons between continuous data, mean differences (MDs) with a random effects model were utilised.
 The I2 statistic was used to analyse the heterogeneity of the included studies: this was significant when I2 was greater than 50%.
 The significance level was identified as p < 0.05.

 Results